Rogue-35/SciOly24_Robot_Tour/README.md

 # SciOly24_Robot_Tour

-Code for Science Olympiad 2024 robot to compete in the "Robot Tour" event.
+Project page for Science Olympiad 2024 robot to compete in the "Robot Tour" event.

 **hardware**
 - Arduino Leonardo